At least 42 dead in India after drinking toxic alcohol

-AHMEDABAD (AFP) - At least 42 people have died and nearly 100 others have been hospitalised in western India after drinking toxic alcohol, police said on Thursday (July 28), with authorities ordering a crackdown on bootleggers.
+AHMEDABAD • At least 42 people have died and nearly 100 others have been hospitalised in western India after drinking toxic alcohol, police said yesterday, with the authorities ordering a crackdown on bootleggers.

 Dozens of people became ill earlier this week after drinking methanol - a poisonous form of alcohol sometimes used as an antifreeze - sold in several villages across Gujarat state.

-Senior police official Ashok Yadav told AFP that 31 people had since died in Botad district.
+Senior police official Ashok Yadav said 31 people had since died in Botad district.

-Another 11 people died in nearby Ahmedabad district, V Chandrasekar, another senior police official, told AFP.
+Another 11 people died in nearby Ahmedabad district, according to another senior police official.

-"Investigation has revealed that the victims had consumed industrial grade methanol which caused the deaths," state Home Affairs Minister Harsh Sanghavi said in statement.
+"Investigation has revealed that the victims had consumed industrial-grade methanol, which caused the deaths," state Home Affairs Minister Harsh Sanghavi said in a statement.

 Gujarat, the home state of Prime Minister Narendra Modi, is one of several states in India where the consumption and sale of liquor is illegal.